lhoffjann/rofi-toggl-integration/README.md

-# rufi-toggl-integration
+# rofi-toggl-integration
-This is a fork from https://github.com/moustacheful/myrmidon

-it enables you to start the toggl api from rofi
+This script enables you to start and stop a timer within toggl using rofi

-Project needs refactoring but it does what it is supposed to do